googleads/google-ads-php/examples/LaravelSampleApp/README.md

 1. You'll get a **google-ads-php** directory that contains this sample application.
 Navigate to it by running `cd google-ads-php/examples/LaravelSampleApp/`.
-1. Run `composer install` at the command prompt.
+1. Run `composer install` or `composer update` at the command prompt.
 This will install all dependencies needed for running this application.
     **WARNING**: Make sure you are in the directory of this sample application.
-    If you run `composer install` from the root directory of this library, it will install dependencies for the library instead.
+    If you run those commands from the root directory of this library, it will install dependencies for the library instead.
 1. Follow the **Set up your OAuth2 credentials** instructions from the [Getting Started]((https://github.com/googleads/google-ads-php#getting-started)) documentation